-Instructors are appointed for an initial one-year term.
-This appointment may be followed by not more than a second term of two years and an additional term of three years, after which those instructors who are not promoted to the rank of assistant professor may not be reappointed.
+Instructors are appointed initially for a two-year term.
+This appointment may be followed by a second term of not more than two years and an additional term of three years, after which an instructor not promoted to the rank of assistant professor may not be reappointed, except one working toward an advanced degree or having other special problems for whom additional one-year appointments may be made upon the approval of the President and the standing Faculty Committee on Tenure.

-The initial appointment to the rank of assistant pro-

-fessor for a person who has served as instructor at Michigan State College for three years or more is for a term of three years.
+The initial appointment to the rank of assistant professor for a person who has served as instructor at Michigan State College for three years or more is for a term of three years.
 If reappointed, he has tenure.